X

 Watanabe is the second most common place name after Takahashi, but its origin is limited to one place.

-We have no other example of a surname occurring in a single place and spreading across the country to such an extent that it is common for surnames to be in the top of national rankings to have multiple roots.
+We have no other example of a surname occurring in a single place and spreading across the country to such an extent that it is common for surnames to be at the top of national rankings to have multiple roots.

 The roots of the Watanabe surname are in the country of Settsu (present-day).
 Descendants of the Saga Genji clan, descendants of Emperor Saga, lived in a place called Watanabe, Nishinari-gun, Settsu and organized a kindred group called the Watanabe Party.
 Mr. Watanabe is a descendant of this Watanabe Party.